brianpmac/python-notes/DJANGO.md

 $ python manage.py createsuperuser
 ```

-Run these everytime you make changes to your app:
+Run these everytime you make changes to your models:

 ```bash
 $ python manage.py makemigrations